Electric Bikes (eBikes)

 While the industry of EVs has grown, the technology associated with EVs has also grown such as batteries, motors, BMS, and the IT infrastructure.
 A brief description of these basic components of an EV is described as follows.
 The first component is the battery, the heart of the system because it carries a largest portion of the power, weight, and cost.
 The typical batteries in EVs are variations of Lithium Ion (Li-ion) commonly found in rechargeable computer notebooks.
 The second component the motor is designed to receive the direct current (DC) from the battery to power the motor rated in watts (W).
 Generally on an eBike, the larger the rating of the motor such as a 500W motor as opposed to a 250W motor allows the eBike to accelerate faster up to the allowable legal speed limit in the US of 45 kilometers per hour about 35 miles per hour and allows to climb hills better at 40 Newton meters of torque.
 The third component is the battery management controller or BMS where this electrical management system controls and manages the power coming out and into the battery while safely regulating the amount of power provided to the motor and the health of the battery.
 The forth component is the IT infrastructure for the EVs where support, maintenance, and diagnostics of the EVs’ subsystems such as the battery and motor health is monitored over a communications protocol such as CAN or RS485.
 This IT infrastructure can extend to the Internet with additional cloud like services such as provides online repairs, updates software, records service maintenance, tracks parts, locates EVs with GPS/GPRS, and provides fleet management services.

-This IT infrastructure along with the BMS monitoring provides valuable data for the end user, manufacturer, and urban planners.
+Where would you like to be?
+This Mobility-as-a-Service (MaaS) infrastructure along with the BMS monitoring provides valuable data (micro-mobility) for the end user, manufacturer, and urban planners (Strobl et al., 2019, June).
 For example, in some eBike systems, the IT system is linked to an application on the smart phone where the speed, distance, battery capacity, and range can be communicated to the cloud applications.
 In a rental bike application, GPS/GPRS location and tracking data could offer assistance for biker to find desirable biking routes, thief security, fleet management, and locations to the nearest charging stations.
-In traffic analysis applications, route tracking data can give aid to city planners, environmental agencies, and tourism bureaus of where best to install bike lanes, how much carbon emissions is reduced, and where best to set up tourist attractions with bike path ways.
+In the cloud (Azure, Oracle), MaaS traffic analysis applications, route tracking data can give aid to city planners, environmental agencies, and tourism bureaus of where best to install bike lanes, how much carbon emissions is reduced, and where best to set up tourist attractions with bike path ways.

 In this paper, I discussed eMobility technologies, the differences, and methods to quantify eMobility benefits impacting various consumers.
 Furthermore, the benefits of EVs can be quantified best with an IT infrastructure that offers manufacturers, city planners, environmental agencies, and tourism bureaus insight to data that can used to better manage micro and macro systems.
 A micro system to manage subsystems such as battery and motor controls that feeds data into a macro system that aggregates this data to provide meaningful usage data and cloud services.
 Thereby, providing this data benefits society by giving eMobility analytical justification to create a greener environment.